 What Is The Best Time To Clean A Water Softener Resin Tank?

 The best time to clean the resin tank is when it runs slowly on salt, so you don’t have to unload all the salt in it.
 Here need arises to properly clean the water softenerâ€™s resin tank.
 If the color of the water changes after it passes through the softener or if the water tastes bad after passing through a softer unit.

 If you suspect microbial or bacterial contamination, clean your tanks as well.
 If the container smells like a rotten egg or has a terrible smell of sulfur, it needs to be cleaned.
 You can also perform a bacterial test and take appropriate action if the results indicate that the water source has been affected.

-Otherwise, you need to clean your resin tank regularly to avoid any inconvenience afterward.
+Otherwise, you need to clean your resin tank regularly to avoid any inconvenience afterwards.